Our lessons are currently $65.00 for each lesson.

 And it is 3 MPH as you make the turn into the entrance of our driveway/parking area through the main gate where the puppies frequent.

 As you enter the parking area, please drive extra slow and please notice where any dogs may be.
 Benjamin, the black and white six year old male is not very savvy around cars and always comes to greet you.
-Rachel and Raylan, the two brindle dogs and Elle our youngest, are very friendly but are often too preoccupied to be aware of moving cars.
+Raylan our two brindle dog,Elle, our older black and white girl, and Darcie, our youngest, are very friendly but are often too preoccupied to be aware of moving cars.
+Also, we often have puppies that are out and about and have not collected them before cars arrive.
+Please be aware of any dogs or cats of any size.

 If you see ANY dog, please drive even more slowly and be aware of where everyone is or may be moving to.
 All the Corgis bark a lot, but if you move slowly, they will come up to greet you.